 You can apply for a loan after the semester begins, but you still must adhere to all payment deadlines.
 You must be enrolled at least half time to be eligible for a Federal loan.
-You must be enrolled for the specific amount of hours listed for the program each period before your funds to be disbursed.
+You must be attending at least half-time before your funds to be disbursed.
 If you need to change your intended enrollment status, please contact the Operations Office.
 A change in enrollment status often results in a change to your financial aid awards.

-You must have excess aid, above and beyond your costs for tuition, fees, and other billed expenses, to have funds available for book purchase.
+If you have financial aid above and beyond your student billed charges for tuition, fees, and other billed expenses, you may have funds available for book and tool purchases.

 Your loan must be disbursed before the funds can be available (See “Enrollment Status” and “Types of Financial Aid” above for more details).
 If your grant, scholarship, or other award pays specifically for all or a portion of your books, funds will be available for you at the beginning the week before classes.

-Loan refund checks will begin to be disbursed during the first week of classes or within 10 days of disbursement.
+Loan refund checks will begin to be disbursed after Census (end of the add/drop period) or within 10 days of disbursement.
 If you have a credit that results from your loan disbursement, you should expect a refund.
 Credits on a student’s account will be refunded according to the school’s refund policy.
 Excess federal funds are refunded within two weeks of being transmitted to the student account.
-Excess scholarships, grants and all other aid are disbursed after the refund period (the point in which you can no longer drop a class and receive a refund (see the Registration page for details).
+Excess scholarships, grants and all other aid are disbursed after the 100% refund period (first three days each semester).

 There are times when federal financial aid is not disbursed until after the academic year/loan period (AY/LP) for which the funds were intended has ended.
 In these cases, federal financial aid earned prior to completing an AY/LP may be disbursed through a late disbursement.
 In general, a student or parent, who is otherwise eligible, becomes ineligible to receive federal financial aid funds on the date that: